verlok/responsive-images-automator/README.md

 Defining the intrinsic width of the images would be your only manual step.
 Don't panic, we got your back.

---- START - 👀 Steps to repeat for each page ---

 ### PREPARE THE CANVAS

-- Open extracted data (`/data/{pageName}-extracted.csv`) in Excel
+- Open extracted data (`/data/datafile-extracted.xlsx`) in Excel
-- Save it temporarily in Excel format with file name (`/data/{pageName}-temp.xls`)
+- Save it with file name (`/data/datafile.xlsx`)
-- Copy and paste the calculated columns from `./wizardry/magic-formulas.xlsx`, sheets `Capped Images Formulas` for 2x capping and `Uncapped Images Formulas` for uncapped images.

 ### DEFINE INTRINSIC WIDTHS

 You'll need to define ideal images' intrinsic widths in order to have a few (5 or 6) final image dimensions and minimise waste.

-The magic formulas you've pasted in the rightmost columns will guide you.
+The magic formulas in the rightmost columns of the spreadsheet will guide you.

-- Try and reuse the `intrinsicWidth` in all other resolutions (rows)
-- Adjust `intrinsicWidth` where you see "POOR" or "BIG" indications in the `isOK` column.
+Adjust `intrinsicWidth` where you see "POOR" or "BIG" indications in the `isOK` column.
+You want to accept a "BIG" on rarely used resolutions, e.g. 320@2x.

-  You can copy values from the `idealIntrinsicWidth_capped2x` column in PLP, `idealIntrinsicWidth` in uncapped images.
-  You might accept a "BIG" on rarely used resolutions, e.g. 320@2x.
-- Now check: do you have similar `intrinsicWidth` values?
+Now check: do you have similar `intrinsicWidth` values?
 If you do, group them by using one of the similar values.
 It is generally a good idea to use the one that corresponds to the most used resolution.
 Do that and check again the `isOK` column and adjust where needed.

---- END - 👀 Steps to repeat for each page ---

 ### POLISH VW

 In the Uncapped Images Page data, it's important to group together similar values of the `imgVW` column.
-So if you have values like `39`, `40`, `41`, `43`, `44` you can probably set them all to `44`.
+So if you have values like `39`, `40`, `41`, you can probably set them all to `40`.
 This will allow the tag-generation script to generate ligher HTML code for the same results.

+### REPEAT FOR EACH WORKSHEET

+Do the above steps for each of the worksheets (Excel tabs).

 ### MULTIPLE PAGES REFINEMENT